 For some, it’s an easy thing to drop…cheese one day, no more cheese the next.
 But because dairy cheese can be such an addictive food, many struggle.

 WERE you or ARE you this way?

 The good news is that there are so many amazing vegan dairy substitutes out there (check out this big list of cheese substitutes and other vegan substitutes for common kitchen staples).
-I’ve also shared recipes for garlic herb vegan almond cheese spread and an almond cheese ball that you may like!

 I will be honest and say that nothing will replicate the taste and texture of dairy cheese exactly, but there are some alternatives that come pretty close…like this vegan (and naturally gluten-free!)
 Parmesan recipe.

 Set aside five minutes and the following ingredients and you’ll have yourself a pretty delicious substitute for Parmesan cheese.